RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ## Selected Playlist

 The Selected Playlist is for viewing and editing a Playlist including the individual Patterns in that Playlist.
-To appear in the Selected Playlist tab, you must first go to the Playlist Library, and tap on the Playlist you wish to view or edit.

 ![Custom Image](../assets/images/SelectedPatternScreen_500.png){: width="300" .align-center }

-Here you can see all of the Patterns that make up the Playlist.
-You can drill down in each to see how they are set up.
-And you can edit them.
+To appear in the Selected Playlist tab, you first go to the Playlist Library, and tap on the Playlist you wish to view or edit.

+The Selected Playlist will then display all of the Patterns in the Playlist in the order in which they will be played.

+You can tap on each Pattern to open them in the Pattern Designer where you can view and edit the Pattern and Shot details.

-Note that Patterns in a Playlist are copies.
+The Patterns in a Playlist are copies.
 Changes you make to them will not effect the originals in the Pattern Library.

 ## Playlist Library
 The Playlist Library lists all of the Playlists that you have either created or downloaded from the Pattern and Playlist Catalog.